bornfight/README/CONTRIBUTING.md

 - Creating a summary `README.md` for each section of docs
 - Providing an overview of the section in the root `README.md`
 - Enables running [doctoc](https://github.com/thlorenz/doctoc#readme) on any file with `<!-- START doctoc`
+- Adds every contentless .md file to the [topics-up-for-grabs](topics-up-for-grabs.md).

 This script runs on every commit, so we'll always ensure all the table of contents are up-to-date.